JimmyToor/TimeSynk/README.md

 ## Configuration

-### Cron
+### Database Updates
-`/config/cron/games-crontab` holds the cron jobs for the application.
+`/config/sidekiq.yml` holds the schedules jobs for the application.
-They update and fetch new games once a month and update popularity once a week.
+They update and fetch new games once a week and update popularity once a week.

 ### Initial Seed
 If the Games table is empty when starting the application, it will be seeded with data from IGDB.